Adarsh0248/Multi-Client-Chat-Application/README.md

 - Multi-client support using TCP sockets
 - Concurrent server using multithreading
 - Broadcast messages to all clients
+- Send Direct Private Messages to Clients on the server
 - Console-based interface

 ## Tech Stack